todd/todd.github.com/_posts/2013-01-22-breaking-in.md

 So what is my recommendation?
 How should beginners go about learning their framework of choice?

-1.Learn the fundamentals.
+1. Learn the fundamentals.
 This includes basic CS ideas and your language of choice.
 Do not just jump into the framework and hope for the best.
-2.<strike>???</strike> Then, and only then, start to learn the framework.
+2.  **<strike>???</strike>** Then, and only then, start to learn the framework.
 Trust me, you'll thank me.
-3.Profit.
+3. Profit.

 What I find interesting about the anecdote I opened this post with is that it's a commentary on the culture of "now" we have developed.
 People want to achieve their end-goal immediately - as soon as they discover that doing so will take more work and effort than they had hoped, they become disinterested.
 Aspiring Rails-devs-to-be have it a little easier, what with the countless courses and tutorials offered online and in-person.
 But that doesn't change the fact that people may be handicapping themselves by taking these shortcuts.